TorGUIDE/TorGUIDE/docs/index.md

 # What is Tor?

 Tor (The Onion Router) is an open-source software that bounces Internet traffic through a worldwide network consisting of almost million relays in order to hide user’s location and protect him against surveillance or traffic analysis.
 Tor makes more difficult to trace Internet activity: websites visits, online posts, instant messages and other communication forms.

-# How Tor works?

 Your traffic passes through 3 intermediate nodes before reaching destination.
 Each of the 3 nodes has separate layer of encryption and nobody who watches your connection can read what you send and where.

 ## Tor layers